dojo-center/dojo-center.github.io/docs/engagement.md

 layout: page
 ---

 At **Mindset Dojo**, we believe that transformation is an art—an art that begins within.
-Whether you’re an individual seeking clarity or a leader navigating your team through change, mastery of emotional intelligence and conflict resolution is the key to unlocking your next evolution.
+Whether you’re an individual seeking clarity or a leader navigating your team through change, mastery of emotional intelligence and conflict dynamics is the key to unlocking your next evolution.
 The question is: **Are you ready to cultivate your inner dojo and build unshakable resilience?**

 ---